 day of surgery.

 Robotic prostatectomy is accomplished with the assistance of a experience and dedicated laparoscopic and robotic operating room staff including nurses,anesthesiologist, and technicians many of whom you will meet the day of surgery (Figure 1).

-Figure 5. daVinci® Surgical System surgeon console
+Figure 4.
+Dr. Pavlovich on the daVinci® Surgical System surgeon console